WARNING: These are summaries, not reviews, and may contain story spoilers.

 Story Type:

-Pastiche narrated by the Second Mrs. Watson
+Extra-Canonical Adventure of the Second Mrs. Watson

-Historical Characters: Edward VII; Lord Landsdowne
+Historical Figures: Edward VII; Lord Landsdowne

 Other Characters: Dressmakers; Lt.
 Benjamin Breakstone; Marie Perrault; Sir Francis Lacking